 How do I get started with Advance Pay?

-Can I review my customer's offer before they see it?
+Can I review my customer's credit decision before they see it?

 Yes!
-Click "Finalize credit" on an approved or pre-approved customer to finalize your customer's offer before it goes out to them.
-You can use the "Action required" sub-tab on your Customers tab to see all the customers who need their credit finalized.
+When a customer is credit decisioned by Resolve, you'll be notified of the credit limit and advance rate.
+Click "Finalize credit" customer to finalize your customer's offer before it goes out to them.
+You can view the "Action required" sub-tab on your Customers tab to see all the customers who need their credit finalized.

 What are advance rates?

 Advance rates are the percentage of a given invoice that Resolve can pay you immediately.
 Advance rates are set by Resolve's credit team based on an aggregation of data from third-party sources and Resolve's internal databases.
 Each of your customers who is approved by Resolve has an advance rate assigned to it in addition to a credit limit.